GRI 401 Employment

 ---|

-A company’s success is determined by its employees’ qualifications and efforts.
-Major changes such as the digital transformation of media, services and education, the demographic shift, or repercussions of the coronavirus pandemic, can only be tackled with qualified and motivated employees.
+For Bertelsmann, training and education are a long-term investment in the company’s future and in the stability of society.
+In order to be successful and attractive as a company, it is crucial to continuously train employees in success-critical skills and competencies.
+Major changes, such as the digital transformation of media, services, and education, the demographic shift, or repercussions of the coronavirus pandemic, can only be tackled with qualified and motivated employees.

 Bertelsmann University

-Bertelsmann University is a main department at the Corporate Center.
-It is led by the Chief Learning Officer, who reports to the Chief Human Resources Officer.
-The Executive Board, Group Management Committee and HR Committee regularly discuss and review Bertelsmann University’s orientation and activities.
-It is supported by the Divisional Learning Committee, where Learning and Development representatives from the divisions connect, coordinate and collaborate with each other.
+Bertelsmann University is a main department at the Bertelsmann Corporate Center.
+It is led by the Chief Learning Officer, who is responsible for the Group’s learning strategy and reports to the Chief Human Resources Officer.
+The Executive Board, Group Management Committee (GMC), and Human Resources (HR) Committee regularly discuss and review Bertelsmann University’s orientation and activities.
+It is supported by the Divisional Learning Committee, in which Learning & Development representatives from the corporate divisions coordinate, exchange, and collaborate with each other.

-In Germany, the Group offers young people industrial and commercial training options in more than 45 different professions.
+In Germany, Bertelsmann offers young people industrial and commercial training options in more than 40 different disciplines.
 In addition to traditional apprenticeship programs, this spectrum also includes a variety of dual-study programs.
-With its nationwide offer, Bertelsmann is one of Germany’s largest apprentice-training companies and is a protagonist in shaping the vocational training landscape.
-Among the challenges to be overcome is the future-proofing of training programs to prevail in the intensified competition for highly qualified junior employees.
+With its offering, Bertelsmann is one of Germany’s largest apprentice-training companies and a protagonist in shaping the vocational training landscape.
+Bertelsmann is also involved in regional and national working groups and committees to address education policy issues and drive forward important developments.
+Among the major challenges to be overcome is the future-proofing of training programs to prevail in the intensified competition for highly qualified junior employees and enable young people in Germany to get off to a good start in their professions.

-The Central Education department is responsible for training measures at the Gütersloh location.
-It develops offers based on the company’s changing needs and requirements, and ensures that they reflect the company’s values of Creativity & Entrepreneurship.
-The department works closely with the executives and HR managers of the training companies, as well as the Works Council.
-In Gütersloh alone, more than 650 young people are taking the opportunity to learn a profession or to complete a part-time Bachelor of Arts or Bachelor of Science degree at Bertelsmann.
-Of these, approximately 200 students are undergoing industrial and commercial training at the Group’s own vocational school.
+The corporate Education department is responsible for training measures at the Gütersloh site.
+It develops offerings based on the company’s changing needs and requirements and ensures that they reflect the company’s values of creativity and entrepreneurship.
+The department works closely with the executives and HR managers of the training companies as well as the Works Council.
+In Gütersloh alone, more than 630 young people are currently learning a profession or completing a part-time Bachelor of Arts or Bachelor of Science degree.
+Of these, about 200 students are undergoing industrial and commercial training at the Group’s own vocational college.
+Bertelsmann also cooperates with universities to offer part-time master’s degree programs in IT Management and Business Consulting & Digital Management.
+The introduction of another master’s degree program in Data Science is in planning.
+In 2021, Bertelsmann’s corporate Education and the cooperating departments were once again recognized for their high quality by the independent Institute of Research & Data Aggregation – they are among the “top 1% of German apprentice-training companies.”

 GRI 404-1 Average hours of training per year per employee